aminem0/dwc-owl/README.md

 You can also load the `dwc-owl.ttl` file into an ontology editor such as [Protégé](https://protege.stanford.edu/).
 The difference is that Protégé includes reasoners such as HermiT, that allow reasoning over the test individuals created at the end of the ontology.

+On that note, the HermiT reasoner is used to assess and ensure the consistency of the ontology.
+Through DL reasoning, it ensures that the description logic is sound and correct.

 ## Initial motivation

 The project was also motivated by another side-project: *sparql-completer*, a completion engine for sparql files.
 The neovim plugin is written in Lua and is based on a series of input Lua tables.
 The plugin can make calls to cURL, allowing for the direct execution of the SPARQL query, rather than through another programming language.